 About Me

-My desire to influence the effectiveness of clinical practice led me to undertake management training and to become the medical director of an NHS Trust – though I continued as a practising
+My desire to influence the effectiveness of clinical practice led me to undertake management training and to become the medical director of an NHS Trust.

 When I finally hung up my scalpel, I took a post as a clinical advisor to the Healthcare Commission, reviewing the quality of surgical practice and learning the lessons when things went wrong.